 Save the Great Northern Hotel for drinks or business meals when travelling via King’s Cross – because flawed or not, it’s still the best place to eat at King’s Cross station, and is particularly good for breakfast.

-Dine alone, à deux or celebrate as part of a larger party.
-Plum & Spilt Milk can feed 100 guests at once, with our largest table seating up to 18.
+Dine alone, à deux or celebrate as a larger group.
+The restaurant can serve 100 for parties, with the largest individual table seating up to 18.

 |Venue name:||Plum + Spilt Milk||Contact:|

 Great Northern Hotel